kaisersoftapps/docs/docs/script-master/web-triggers/index.md

 :::tip Compatibility

-This module is available for both the Jira and Confluence versions of the app.
+This module is available for both the **Jira** and **Confluence** versions of the app.

 :::

+In Script Master, Web Triggers serve as an extension of [Forge Web Trigger](https://developer.atlassian.com/platform/forge/manifest-reference/modules/web-trigger/).

 Web Triggers are JavaScript functions running on the Forge back end that respond to HTTP requests.
 They enable seamless integration between your Jira or Confluence instances and external systems without requiring user authentication.

 ```mermaid
 sequenceDiagram